 Naked Chocolate Cake

-What’s good about it:
+What’s great about it:

-1 1/2 teaspoons (7 g) gluten free baking powder
+2 1/2 teaspoons gluten free baking powder

 1/2 teaspoon ground cinnamon